Delhi, the capital city of India, is the principal hub for all of South Asia. It is a thriving, international metropolis.

 Daily hours of operation for the must-see attraction are 6 a.m. to 6 p.m.

 Address: Hazrat Nizamuddin Aulia Dargah, Mathura Rd, Nizamuddin, Nizamuddin East, New Delhi

 If you’re looking for real inexpensive accommodation, Paharganj is the place to stay.
 If you simply go about and ask a few places, you may get beautiful accommodations for 300 to 500 INR each night.

-In addition, you can stay at hotels like Eros Hotel, Roseate House, Taj Palace, and The Leela Palace, if you are looking for luxury hotels.
+In addition, you can stay at hotels like Eros Hotel, Roseate House, Taj Palace, and The Leela Palace, if you are looking for lavish and royalty-inspired Hotels.

 What to Eat in Delhi

 Probably, you have heard of the term – ‘Delhi Belly.’
 Once you are in the national capital, you will like it is also the food capital of India.

 It is impossible to enlist all the snacks and meals that Delhi offers, but we have made a list of the most popular street foods so that you don’t miss out on anything.

 - Chhole Bhature

 - Besan ke Cheele